petrisch/docs/working-with-nur/advanced.md

 ## Provide `env.nu` and `config.nu` for project specific setup

-Like [with `nu`](https://www.nushell.sh/book/configuration.html) you can have your own environment and configuration files in `nur.
-Unline `nu` those don't live in your `$HOME` folder but can be put into the project and as of this into version control.
+Like [with `nu`](https://www.nushell.sh/book/configuration.html) you can have your own environment and configuration files in `nur`.
+Unlike `nu` those don't live in your `$HOME` folder but can be put into the project and as of this into version control.
 This also means you can have different configurations for different projects.

 `nur` will load those files if they exist:

-* `.nur/env.nu` for the environment
+- `.nur/env.nu` for the environment
-* `.nur/config.nu` for the configuration
+- `.nur/config.nu` for the configuration

 The recommended usage is to put environment changes like changes to `$env.NU_LIB_DIRS` into `env.nur`.
-After this file was loaded those changes will already be active, allowing you to for example `source` or `use` modules from additional paths.
-Then you may use the `config.nu` to add project specific, but global, configuration.
+After this file was loaded, those changes will already be active, allowing you to, for example, `source` or `use` modules from additional paths.
+Then you may use the `config.nu` to add a project specific, but global, configuration.

 See the [`nu` documentation on `env.nu` and `config.nu` files](https://www.nushell.sh/book/configuration.html#nushell-configuration-with-env-nu-and-config-nu)